Stafanie Taylor

 Born in Jamaica, Taylor broke into the West Indies team in 2008, aged 17, and immediately inserted herself as a key member of the team.
 She scored her highest Twenty20 total on debut, striking 90 runs from 49 balls to help her side to a large victory.
-In the 2016 World Twenty20, she was the highest run-scorer and named player of the series.
+In the 2016 World Twenty20, she was the highest run-scorer and named player of the tournament.

 She played in her 100th Women's One Day International (WODI) match, when the West Indies played India in the group stage of the 2017 Women's Cricket World Cup, on 29 June 2017.
 On 18 September 2019, during the series against Australia, Taylor played in her 100th Women's Twenty20 International (WT20I) match.
 On 24 September 2020, in the second match against England, Taylor became the second cricketer to score 3,000 runs in WT20I cricket.

 Early life and education

 Taylor was born in Spanish Town, Jamaica.
 Her unusual first name (Stafanie instead of Stefanie) is attributable to "a slight mishap" when her birth was registered.
 She was raised in Gordon Pen, an inner city neighbourhood of Spanish Town, in what have been described as "modest circumstances".

 At primary school, Taylor first played football, and then netball.
 When she was about eight years old, she saw Leon Campbell, later her personal coach, practising a cricket shot, and asked him what he was doing.
 He told her, and asked her to try the game of cricket, which she did, including by playing informal street games with young boys.
 She later went on her first cricket tour, at just ten years old.

 For some time, Taylor played both football and cricket, but eventually she decided that the latter would give her more opportunities to travel the world.

 Although her mother and some of her siblings were track and field athletes at secondary school, Taylor is the only member of her family to play cricket seriously.
 During her own secondary school days, at Eltham High School, Spanish Town, she represented the school at both Under-14 and Under-16 levels, in each case as the only girl in the team.
 In one of her matches for the Under-16 team, she even scored a century.

 After leaving Eltham High School, Taylor worked on completing her Caribbean Secondary Education Certificate (CSEC) exams at a private institution.